Strernd/serverless/docs/providers/openwhisk/guide/credentials.md

 Accounts normally have a default organisation using the account email address.
 Default space name is usually `dev`.

-*After running the login command, authentication credentials will be stored in the `.wskprops` file under your home directory.*
+To obtain the `.wskprops` file, that is needed run the command `bx cloud-functions property get --auth`.
+After running that command, authentication credentials will be stored in the `.wskprops` file under your home directory.

 ## Register with OpenWhisk platform (Self-Hosted)